ba11o0n/CSE15L-Lap--Report-1/Lab1.md

     ![Image](...)

 6. You have successfully connected your terminal to a computer in the computer basement and any commands you run can be run on that computer.

+Good job, we were able to:
+- [x] Download and practice using the source-code editor VSCode
+- [x] Remotely connecting to the server

 ## **Step 4: Running Commands**
 There are several different commands that you can try to run in the terminal either on your computer or using the remote computer with ssh.